 Under no circumstances should a truck driver ever be operating while impaired by drugs or alcohol or while distracted by their phones or other devices.

 Truck companies also have a responsibility to the public.
 They must regularly inspect and maintain the vehicles in their fleet.
 Vehicle failure can lead to catastrophic results.
-If a company does not do their job, they could be held liable for injuries.
+If a company does not do its job, it could be held liable for injuries.